hvarg/R2RML-EROP/README.md

 We want to include the dataset into Bio2RDF project.

-The next table presents the map between the current Erop SQL database and RDF.
+The next table presents the current data in Erop database and where you can find the mapping.

 | Name         | Details                              | New type  | Note                     |
 | ------------ | ------------------------------------ | --------- | -------------------------|